mo-zhou/TwilioFlexPluginExample/README.md

 ```

 Afterwards, you'll find in your project a `build/` folder that contains a file with the name of your plugin project.
 For example `plugin-example.js`.
 Take this file and upload it into the Assets part of your Twilio Runtime.

+## Notes

+This plugin demo has an outbound email component and a dialer that's iframed hosted on Heroku where I use to dial.
+You can follow the Twilio example here: https://www.twilio.com/docs/voice/tutorials/browser-dialer-node-react

+You can also find the /TwilioFunctions folder where the backend stuff lives.
+Twilio Function is Twilio's serverless computing platform where you can write Node JS code directly.
+More info here: https://www.twilio.com/docs/runtime/functions